Starmer makes manifesto pledge to recognise Palestinian state

 It comes as shadow ministers including Yvette Cooper, Liz Kendall and Hilary Benn were seen arriving on Friday at the party’s secretive Clause V meeting, where members will hammer out the final version of its manifesto.

-During a campaign visit earlier in the morning, Sir Keir told the BBC: “That needs to be part of the process, it’s very important we have a viable Palestinian state alongside a safe and secure Israel.”
+During a campaign visit before heading to the gathering, Sir Keir said: “That needs to be part of the process, it’s very important we have a viable Palestinian state alongside a safe and secure Israel.”

-Asked whether this will be in the manifesto, he said: “It will be.”
+Asked whether this will be in the manifesto, he told the BBC: “It will be.”

 The move comes after the party faced setbacks in the local elections in some previously safe areas, particularly those with large Muslim populations, where candidates may have suffered as a result of Sir Keir’s stance on the Gaza war.